smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/databaseManagementManual.md

 (1 row)
 ```

-**THEREFORE BEWARE OF CREATING OBJECTS WITH THE SDAME NAME AS A RIF OBJECT** on Postgres.
+**THEREFORE BEWARE OF CREATING OBJECTS WITH THE SAME NAME AS A RIF OBJECT** on Postgres.
 They will be used in preference to the *RIF40* schema object!

 ### 3.1.2 SQL Server